city-square-studios/city-square-studios.github.io/_posts/2022-05-08-teaser-post.markdown

 categories: company
 author: Dan
 # Write unique excerpts that are used for SEO and previews
-excerpt: Something new comes this way...
+excerpt: City Square Studios' next board game
 # Header assets that can be injected atop the post
 header:
   # Header image should be a wide aspect ratio  compressed `.jpg` format